 I'm not sure what to make of this bike.
 Is it a rebadged Clive Stuart or is it a CS Tourer?

 The construction seems a bit pre CS era?

 Click here for

-With the Cinelli 1R stem, narrow bars and black handlebar tape
+My bike with the Cinelli 1R stem, narrow bars and black cloth handlebar tape

 This Atkins track frame is listed on Hilary Stone's site.
 It shares the same unique seat cluster detail as my bike, the Clive Stuart at Perry Rubber and the Brian Rourke example.
 All were the work of Paul Washington.